Rolex Datejust Turn-O-Graph Model Ref.1625 Steel & 18ct Yellow Gold 1966

 Original Full-Size Matching Rolex Jubilee Bracelet 18 Links and Rolex Signed Clasp

-Fully Serviced, Otherwise All in Absolutely Superb Original Unrestored Condition
+Fully Serviced and in Absolutely Superb Original Unrestored Condition

 Rolex Oyster Perpetual Presentation Box Included, as Shown